2lag/three/readme.md

 ### todo
- - have selectable default maps as well as custom upload :
+ - make loading/parsing faster
-   - c1a0 as default map
+   - more async & less regex o wat ?_?

-   - dm1 as default map for quake
+ - show status of loading with progress bar ( alr impld, just need integ )

- - sort textures in side panel by name
+   - make it animated

  - fix texture offsets / scaling, still not 100% correct ( on both quake and valve maps )

  - go through all comments / todo's

- - clean all this fucking code its a mess ( split up the functionality as much as possible )\
+ - clean all this fucking code its a mess ( split up the functionality as much as possible )
    - no functions longer than 60 lines, no wider than 80-90 chars

  - test map loading from file upload